ValeriaGallegoR/SENG8091_Assignment_2/Functional_Requirements.md

 - **_Task3_02:_** Integrate a search motor according to the category of each question.

 - **_Task3_03:_** Develop a graphical interface to efficiently search questions by category.

+### 3. Ensure that the data used is “balanced”

+**ASSUMPTION:**

+It is assumed that there is no system to identify if there is any bias or “unbalance” in the data used for training.

+**VALIDATIONS (QUESTIONS):**

+-	How do you perform mass data collection?
+-	Do you currently have a system for identifying and depuration of the data?
+-	Have you identified any technical challenges when using web scraping?
+Describe.
+-	How do you currently handle the process of frequent data updates?
+Does it require additional infrastructure?
+-	Have you faced any security risks due to the use of web scraping?
+Explain.
+-	What kind of biases are considered most critical?
+-	Which biases can be omitted and under which criteria?
+-	Have you tried to implement a system that identifies and classifies data biases according to their impact?
+If so, how did you do it and what was the result?

+**PRELIMINARY TASKS:**
+- [ ] Gather information about how data is collected using web scraping.
+- [ ] Review the flow of action in case a bias materializes.
+- [ ] Identify security risks that developers may face.
+- [ ] Determine the quality and accuracy of the data, identify how the debugging and validation process is performed.
+- [ ] Analyze the technical challenges that may arise during data collection.
+- [ ] Generate a report with indicators of biased data and a response plan.
+- [ ] Evaluate the use of different techniques for data collection.